Services We Do and Do Not Provide

 What is the Intensive Outpatient Program for obsessive-compulsive disorder?

-Our program offers therapy 3 hours per day, 3 to 4 times a week to help kids with obsessive-compulsive disorder (OCD) break their cycle of fearful thoughts and repeated behaviors.
+Our program offers therapy 3 hours per day, 4 times a week to help kids with obsessive-compulsive disorder (OCD) break their cycle of fearful thoughts and repeated behaviors.
 We expose your child to what they fear and teach them different ways to respond.
 This is called exposure and response prevention (E/RP).
 Research shows this is very effective.
 We also teach how you can do exposure exercises at home with your child.

 Families have seen great changes in their child as a result of the program.
 See how our program helped Eva break free from OCD.

 Children and teens with OCD keep thinking that something is wrong, dirty or could hurt them.
 These worries (obsessions) make kids with OCD repeat the same behaviors over and over (compulsions).